 - Why do I need this medicine?

-- How long do I need to take this medicine for?
+- How long do I need to take this medicine?

 - What should I do if I experience side effects?

-- Are there any other medicines that can help me but without any side effects?
+- Are there any other medicines that I can take instead?

-- What would happen if I don’t take the medicine – would my health get worse?
+- What will happen if I don’t take the medicine — will my health get worse?